Why Become A Member of the AFA?

 - THE NEXT CONFERENCE: For latest updates on planning, program, registration and government financial support.

-- MEMBER INFORMATION AND OFFERS: Parent packs, free skin checks (in Melbourne), State get togethers, informal networking opportunities and AFA Strategic Plan.
+- MEMBER INFORMATION AND OFFERS: Parent packs, Letters of support, Reduced registration, State get togethers, informal networking opportunities and AFA Strategic Plan.

 - INDIVIDUAL STATE/TERRITORY PAGES: State representative details and contacts, events and activities of interest to members will be included here as Covid restrictions ease and conditions are predictable.